-Hours of working on a computer or scrolling through your phone at night can make your eyes itchy and dry, and affect the quality of your sleep, too.
-Blue-light glasses are popular accessories that claim to help, easing eye strain caused by staring at screens for too long.
+Hours of staring at a computer or scrolling through your phone can irritate your eyes and affect the quality of your sleep, too.
+Blue-light glasses are popular accessories that claim to help, easing eye strain caused by looking at screens for too long.

 To be clear, there’s no scientific evidence that blue light actually causes eye strain, nor that blue-light glasses can help ease eye strain.
 You should speak to an eye doctor if you suffer from persistent eye irritation, or if you’re looking to replace your existing prescription lenses with a pair of blue-light-blocking ones.

 If you’d like to try a pair out, though, we’ve gathered some options.
 The best blue-light blocking glasses, Prospek Arctic from Spektrum ($37), offer both at a reasonable price.
 If you're looking for a low-cost pair, the TJIN Square Nerd Blue Light Blocking Glasses ($17) work great, too.
 But for the most extensive prescription possibilities, Felix Gray has attractive styles, like Roebling, for everyday wear.

 To find the best blue-light-blocking glasses, we reviewed products from top-rated brands on Amazon and Best Buy.
 We also asked our colleagues and friends in the tech world which styles they like for long hours spent with screens.